popara03/ominimo-laravel-task/README.md

 ## 🚀 Installation

-Follow these steps to run the project locally, and if you face issues please contact me.
+Follow these steps to run the project locally.
+If you encounter any issues, don't hesitate to contact me.

 ### 1. Clone the repository